TonyPrater10/projects/README.md

 ```

-If using Mac, move onto next step
+If using Mac, move onto the next step